The most intimate and empowering moments in life are often wrapped into the birth world and the death world.

 I do these things.
 I love these things.

 Everyone deserves a peaceful presence when they are dying.
 Hospice is my favorite.
-I was a mere volunteer for a handful of years.
+I was a volunteer for a handful of years.
 Hospice is comprised of so much, nurses, clergy, social workers, listeners, and love.
 Sitting with someone when they are passing is much the same as sitting with someone when they are birthing.

 I’ve done these things.
 I love these things.